graphia-app/graphia-app.github.io/guide/section3/2_transforms.md

 Clicking **Add Transform** will bring up the following dialog:

 ![]({{ site.url }}/guide/assets/transforms-dialog.png)
-<div class="caption">The cluster dialog providing the means to select clustering algorithm and granularity setting.</div>
+<div class="caption">The Add Transform dialog being used to select a clustering algorithm.</div>

 From here you are presented with a list of all transforms available, separated by category.
 Selecting a transform from the list will elicit a brief description of the transform and its associated parameters.